DoubleStyx/NotificationsWhenBusy/README.md

 # NotificationsWhenBusy

-A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that allows you to receive notifications while in Busy status.
+A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that allows you to receive notifications while your status is set to Busy.

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).